alan-turing-institute/environmental-ds-book/_sources/community/templates/template-coworking-collabcafe.md

 We're delighted to have you here ☕ ✨ 🍰

-**What?** *The Environmental Data Science is a **community aiming to learn and discuss about good research practices to use existing AI and data science solutions to a better understanding of the planet earth across multiple environmental settings**.
+**What?** *The Environmental Data Science is a **community aiming to learn and discuss scientific software practises/developments fostered by AI and data science for a better understanding of our Planet Earth and environmental systems**.
-[Collaboration Cafes](https://the-turing-way.netlify.app/community-handbook/coworking/coworking-collabcafe.html) are **online coworking calls** that engage anyone interested in learning and discussing about relevant themes in AI and data science to environmental studies*.
+[Collaboration Cafes](https://github.com/alan-turing-institute/environmental-ds-book/blob/master/book/community/coworking/coworking-collabcafe.md) are **online coworking calls** that engage anyone interested in learning and discussing about relevant themes in AI and data science to environmental studies*.

 *Read more about it here: https://the-turing-way.netlify.app/community-handbook/coworking.html*